How SCFAs can help you to manage your blood sugar levels

 Do you struggle to control your blood sugar levels?

-You’re taking your medication, but you’re not seeing the improvements you want?
+You follow the instructions, but you’re not seeing the improvements you want?

 If this sounds familiar, rest assured, you are not alone.

-What goes wrong in diabetes?
+What goes wrong?

 If your blood sugar is low, glucagon releases sugar into the bloodstream by breaking down stored glycogen in the liver, which it converts into sugar.
 Insulin, on the other hand, has the opposite effect, as it removes sugar from the bloodstream when your blood sugar is too high.